 Farm sinks are typically undermount models (which is AWESOME since you can brush crumbs and whatnot right on in there) that require custom or semi-custom bases.

 What if my cabinets are going to be stock cabinets?
 Even if you’re not remodeling a kitchen with custom or new cabinets, it can be possible to retrofit an existing sink base to accommodate the farm sink.
-But don’t consider this task as a DIY thing.
+But don’t consider this task as an easy DIY thing.
 Carpenters and kitchen designers can educate you about the details.

 4. Can I install a farm sink myself, DIY style?